St. Francis leading LMC with win against Charlevoix

 Strong first quarter pushes Charlevoix girls to victory

-It didn’t take much effort for Charlevoix’s varsity girls basketball team that features nine seniors to cruise to a 18 point lead with two minutes to go in the first quarter.
+It didn’t take much effort for Charlevoix’s varsity girls basketball team that features nine seniors to cruise to an 18-point lead with 2 minutes to go in the first quarter.

 Charlevoix held onto their lead as the game played out top St. Francis 47-34 in the first game of Friday’s doubleheader.
 The Rayders remain on top of the conference with a 7-0 record in the LMC, 8-4 overall.
 St. Francis (7-3, 4-1 LMC) was dealt their first conference loss of the season.